pjechris/AnnotationInject/README.md

 ```shell
 sourcery --templates <path to copied templates> --sources <path to your sources> --output <path to output generated code> (--args imports=<MyLib1> -args imports=<MyLib2>>)
 ```

-- Swift Package Manager

-We do not officially support Swift Package Manager as it does not have resources handling yet.

 ## Available annotations